Are there different days/hours of operation?

 How are studio school, art history classes, and programs affected?

-To adapt to ongoing safety concerns, the studio school classes consist of both virtual formats and onsite, reduced-capacity studio formats.
+To adapt to ongoing safety concerns, studio school classes consist of both virtual formats and onsite, reduced-capacity formats.
 Those registering for all studio classes requiring onsite attendance will receive registration information and emailed confirmations that include information about classroom cleaning and safety protocols.
 If the museum must cancel activities due to mandated restrictions related to COVID-19 developments, VMFA will refund registration fees for onsite classes.

 How are Youth and Teen Studio Classes and Early Childhood Classes affected?